 This gluten-free angel food cake is light and airy, while still incredibly moist.
 With a slight nuttiness from almond flour and almond extract, this gluten-free sponge cake is so flavorful and the perfect cake to pair with whipped cream and strawberries.
 Follow the recipe steps and technique very closely to achieve a beautifully tight and incredibly fluffy crumb.

-Zoella calls this gluten-free angel food cake "the marshmallow cake" because its is so light, fluffy, and incredibly moist, with a hint of vanilla shining through.
+Zoella calls this gluten-free angel food cake "the marshmallow cake" because it's so light, fluffy, and incredibly moist, with a hint of vanilla shining through.
 She savored every perfect bite: a bit of cake, a slice of strawberry, and a scrape of whipped cream.

-This gluten-free angel food cake tastes just like the a classic angel food cake and 100x better than store-bought angel food cake.
+This gluten-free angel food cake tastes just like the a classic angel food cake and 100x better than store-bought.
 It's lofty and airy, with the perfect balance of sweetness, making it great for toppings and delicious enough to eat on its own.

-Unfortunately, most angel food cake is not gluten-free.
-The primary ingredients in an angel food cake are egg whites, sugar, and flour.
+The major ingredients of angel food cake are egg whites, sugar, and flour.

 - Egg whites: There isn't any chemical leavener in this cake, such as baking soda or baking powder, so angel food cake relies on whipped egg whites for its rise.
 You want to make sure there is no egg yolk in your whites as it can negatively affect how well they whip up.
 I recommend separating the egg whites and yolks one at a time into a separate bowl before pouring it into the measuring cup so if you break a yolk, you don't ruin all your whites!